“Come on, Syd, you’re not getting out of this one,” Desiree hands me the fresh fake ID she had acquired for me this week.

 “What makes you think I was going to try?”
-I ask her, taking the card and examining it carefully, “Jane Johnson?
+I ask her, taking the card and scrutinizing it, “Jane Johnson?
 Could this be any more generic?”

 “It has to be easy to remember, and remember the birth date too, they’ll ask for sure if they think it’s a fake,” she instructs.